redwoodjs/redwoodjs-com-archive/ROADMAP.md

 <span id="status-4" class="font-mono">Polishing</span>

-Redwood depends on a few libraries&mdash;namely Apollo and Prisma&mdash;for some of its core functionality.
-For us to be `1.0`, they have to be too.
+Redwood depends on a few libraries&mdash;namely Prisma and Apollo&mdash;for some of its core functionality.
+For us to be `v1.0`, they have to be too.
+With Prisma recently carrying Migrate and Studio to GA (general availability) to complete the ORM, and with Apollo Client hitting `v3.0` not too long ago, it's safe to say that they're ready to go.

-ApolloClient recently hit 3.0.
-Right now, Redwood uses 2.6, but we plan on upgrading as soon as we can.
-Prisma Client made it to general availability earlier this year, but Redwood depends on Prisma Migrate too, which is still experimental.
-You can check its status on Prisma's [public roadmap](https://www.notion.so/Prisma-public-roadmap-50766227b779464ab98899accb98295f).

 [Core • GitHub Project Board](https://github.com/redwoodjs/redwood/projects/14)